grid reference TM 386 632Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Closed July 5th 1913, as part of a scheme to reduce the number of alcohol licensed.
+The Coach & Horses was closed on July 5th 1913, as part of a scheme to reduce the number of alcohol licenses.
 Now demolished, it stood where the Post Office used to be (between 1953 and 1991), at the right-hand end of the modern Post office building.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)